Shadi-Alj/CA-WCP/README.md

 # CA-WCP

-# Reliable Volumetric Uncertainty for Foundation Models: Class-Aware Asymmetric Weighted Conformal Prediction |CVPR 2026 Submission (Code Release Placeholder)
+# Reliable Volumetric Uncertainty for Foundation Models: Class-Aware Asymmetric Weighted Conformal Prediction

-This repository contains the working implementation for our CVPR 2026 submission **“Subregion-Aware Asymmetric Weighted Conformal Prediction for MedSAM”**.
+This repository contains the working implementation for **“Subregion-Aware Asymmetric Weighted Conformal Prediction for MedSAM”**.
 The method adapts LiteMedSAM to multi-modal MRI data, trains multi-head segmenters, and applies weighted conformal prediction with subregion-specific adjustments to obtain distribution-shift-robust uncertainty bounds.

 At present the repository remains private while the paper is under review.
 Upon publication we will: